Higham Chichele Society

 Our society meets regularly on the last Friday of each month at 9.30 am in the Bede House, in the grounds of the St. Mary's Church, Higham Ferrers.

-Our next speaker meeting on Friday 29 June, is a talk by Mike Muncaster entitled ”Quacks and Charlatans".
+Our next speaker meeting on 26 October 2018, is a talk by Society member Gloria Wright entitled "David Livingston".

 New members are very welcome.
 Why not come along!